 We don’t analyze data for analysis’s own sake.
 We do it to gain insight.
 In the cases that someone has done the legwork ahead of time, take a page from their book and test it with your own content, as long as you keep in mind that your audience and success may differ from Buffer’s.

-To conduct this type of analysis on your own account, start a free 14 day trial of Simply Measured today:
+To conduct this type of analysis on your own account, learn more about social media measurement with Simply Measured today: